MaxBittker/NYDMWLwip/src/BuildingOwnersandManagers.md

 Working with a partnering E-Firm of your choosing, we develop, finance, own, operate and maintain the energy efficiency measures in your building (or portfolio of buildings) during the term of the ESA.
 Even better than how you might outsource your IT infrastructure, this approach aligns your E-Firm’s best interests with yours, encouraging the use of superior technologies and best practices in building performance.

-Under a NY Doing More with Less ESA, you pay only for the energy saved (“Negawatts”) as a service -- either as a percentage of the utility rate or as a fixed dollar amount per unit of energy saved.
+Under a NY Doing More with Less RENEW ESA, you pay only for the energy saved (“Negawatts”) as a service -- either as a percentage of the utility rate or as a fixed dollar amount per unit of energy saved.
 (A “Negawatt” is a theoretical unit of energy, measured in watts, saved through increased energy efficiency.)

 Your energy costs are always lower than they would be without participation!